Pediatric Orthopedic surgeons width="1024" height="188"

 Pavlik Harness

 If your child’s hip appears unstable or too shallow, then the Pavlik harness becomes an option.
-Doctors use the Pavlik harness for babies up to 4 months of age to hold their hips in place while allowing for some leg movement.
+Doctors use the Pavlik harness for babies up to 4 months of age.
+The harness will hold their hips in place while allowing for some leg movement.
 The child should wear the harness all day and night or at the doctor’s discretion until an X-ray or ultrasound reveals successful healing.
 Typically, this takes about 8 to 12 weeks with routine imaging to monitor progress.

 After a successful treatment, your doctor will continue to monitor the progress of the hip for a couple of years to ensure a completely successful treatment.